April 20, 2026

 Retaliation Does Not Always Look Like a Firing

 Many employees assume retaliation only counts when their company fires them outright.
-That is not true under California retaliation workplace laws.
+That is not true under California law.
 An adverse employment action can take many forms.
 In fact, your employer does not have to fire you at all to cross the line.

 Retaliation can include any of the following: